Looking for upper extremity exercises for spinal cord injury?

 Upper Extremity Stretches for Spinal Cord Injury Patients

 Every workout should start with some gentle stretching to warm you up and ensure that you don’t pull any muscles.
+Depending on the level and severity of your injury, you can also have someone assist or spot you to continue keeping your upper extremities moving.

 1. Shoulder Rolls